Free playbook Scenario planning for SaaS companies

 Pre-money valuation is what your company’s worth right before new money lands.
 It sets the baseline.
 Investors get their ownership based on this number.

-Pre-money impacts how much equity founders keep.
+Pre-money determines how much equity you and your co-founders keep.
 The higher the pre-money, the less equity you give up for the same investment.
-It sets benchmarks for future rounds too.
-Investors will always check your previous pre-money to see how you’ve grown.
+It also sets the benchmark for your next round: future investors will pull up your last term sheet to see how much you’ve grown since then.

 Key formulas for pre-money valuation